nNasir/FiniteAutomata/README.md

 * NFA-null= Nondeterminisitic Finite Automata with null transitions
 * RE= Regular Expression

+## Code
+All the code files are in jupyter notebook python 3

 ## Input
 All thse code file take a transition table in CSV file as input.
 The following columns should be in the file